marchware/Pet-Obby-Core-Systems/README.md

 *   `src/server`: Contains authoritative game logic, data stores, and backend pet systems.
 *   `src/client`: Handles user interface, local effects, and player interactions.
 *   `src/shared`: Houses modular code, constants, and utilities used by both server and client for maximum efficiency.

----

-### 📈 Evolution of Development:
-This system represents 6 years of experience in the Roblox industry, evolving from early projects like **Zombie Chase (2021)** to the highly optimized systems seen here in **Pet Obby**.